 Below are some articles I have written about single parents and their kids.
 There are also relevant sections in Singlism: What It Is, Why It Matters, and How to Stop It.
 (Paperback is here; ebook is here.)
 The Bedford Reader has included an adapted version of my Singled Out chapter on the children of single parents in each of the past two editions.

-Enough with the Myth of the Doomed Kids; Let’s Have Some Facts
+Enough with the Myth of the Doomed Kids and the Bashing of Single Parents; Let’s Have Some Facts

 The Media Piles On – and Gets It Wrong

 Deplorable article on the pathetic single-parent family and the awesome married one

 USA Today’s big new story on marriage peddles same old fallacies